mHollanderRN

 The WFPB Diet

-Following a WFPB, Whole Food Plant-Based, a diet without added oil or added sugar is not a decision that should be made lightly.
+Following a WFPB, Whole Food Plant-Based, diet without added oil or added sugar is not a decision that should be made lightly.
 It is a commitment that can be a meaningful life change.
 The health benefits are many & are worth the trouble.
 You will see a change in a matter of a few weeks.

-Being a nurse & being a people person I have learned that it is not a good idea to make changes this large during a crisis or when in a high-stress situation.
-Moving towards a WFPB diet by omitting dairy & meat, omitting processed foods, omitting added sugar, and added oils, buying organic, and getting plenty of exercise and fresh air is equal to moving towards a healthier lifestyle.
+Being a nurse & a people person I have learned that it is not a good idea to make changes this large during a crisis or when in a high-stress situation.
+Moving towards a WFPB diet by omitting dairy & meat, processed foods, added sugar, and added oils, buying organic, and getting plenty of exercise and fresh air is equal to moving towards a healthier lifestyle.
 Making these changes one at a time over months will make them less stressful & a permanent part of your lifestyle.

 There are 2 types of WFPB adherents & vegans; those looking for a healthier way of eating & those who embrace the healthy, compassionate, vegan lifestyle.
 Both are wonderfully healthy ways to live.
 I will strictly focus on the WFPB diet.
 The simple definition of a vegan (vay-gun or vee-gn) is a vegetarian who omits all animal products from their diet.
-The simple definition of a WFPB diet is a vegan diet without any added oils or added sugars.
+The simple definition of a WFPB diet is a vegan diet without added oils or added sugars.
 Following a healthy WFPB diet is a bit more complicated.
-As with any way of eating, we must take care in our nutritional choices.
+As with any way of eating, we must take care of our nutritional choices.

 Forks Over Knives: Plant-Based Diet vs. Vegan Diet: What’s the Difference?
 By Brian Wendel May 9, 2019